genesis-community/bosh-genesis-kit/MANUAL.md

 Like the upstream ops file, the order of the features list may matter.
 Also, if your feature name matches an internal feature name, the internal feature will be used.

+# Post-Deploy Steps

+After the director deploys, the kit's post-deploy hook applies the configuration the director needs before anything can be deployed against it:

+- cpi-config upload

+  Uploads the CPI config to the director itself.
+Retry with a redeploy.

+- director cloud-config

+  Generates and uploads the director's own cloud-config, and records the network layout in exodus.
+Retry with a redeploy.

+- bosh-dns runtime config

+  Uploads the bosh-dns runtime config.
+Retry with `genesis <env> do rc dns -y`.

+- runtime-config releases

+  Uploads the releases those runtime configs reference.
+Without them the first workload deployed against this director fails at task creation with `Release 'bosh-dns' doesn't exist`.
+Retry with a redeploy.

+- stemcell upload

+  Uploads a stemcell when the director has none.
+Retry with `genesis <env> do upload-stemcells`.

+Each step runs whether or not the ones before it succeeded, and a failure in any of them makes `genesis deploy` exit non-zero, listing every failed step and its retry command.
+The deployment itself is unaffected: the director is up and its exodus data is recorded before these steps run, so a re-run of the deploy picks up where they left off.

+Declining the interactive stemcell prompt is a choice, not a failure, and does not affect the exit code.

 # Available Addons

 - `alias` - Set up a local BOSH alias for this director.
 This reads the X.509 Certificate Authority Certificate from the vault, without bothering you for it, which can be quite handy.